MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 In the `Superposition` program, there are no `open` statements or calls with full namespaces.
 That's because the Q# development environment loads two namespaces by default: `Microsoft.Quantum.Core` and `Microsoft.Quantum.Intrinsic`, which contain commonly used functions and operations.

-You can take advantage of the `Microsoft.Quantum.Measurement` namespace by using the `MResetZ` operation to optimize the code in the `Superposition` program. `MResetZ` combines the measurement and reset operations into one step, as in the following example:
+You can take advantage of the `Microsoft.Quantum.Measurement` namespace by using the `MResetZ` operation to optimize the `Superposition` program. `MResetZ` combines the measurement and reset operations into one step, as in the following example:

 ```qsharp